She's been missing for two days. I stand on the back porch in the early morning, rattling dry cat food in a plastic bowl.

 A few hours roll by, and I can't stop thinking about her down there.
 I certainly wasn't able to go back to sleep.
 What if she gets stuck?
 What if there's water and she drowns?
 It did just rain.
 I don't think she'd of gone down there if it was an occupied animal den.
 She'd of smelled if it were, wouldn't she?
 This move has been upsetting for her and yelling at her probably didn't help.
 I start to feel guilty that I just left her down there.

-I tear open one of the boxes I hadn't got around to unpacking yet marked 'house tools' and dig around inside until I find my husband's heavy-duty flashlight.
+I tear open one of the boxes I haven't got around to unpacking yet marked 'house tools' and dig around inside until I find my husband's heavy-duty flashlight.
 I test it to make sure the batteries are still good and when I'm satisfied I go back outside and grab the dish of cat food from the porch railing.

 I'm coming home with her if it's the last thing I do!